seehorne/GetGrinnected/docs/android.md

 - Use slider to toggle between light mode and dark mode
 - Back to [table of contents](#table-of-contents)

+## Explore org info
+- Click on an org card to see details about the org (UNDER CONSTRUCTION :building_construction:)
+- Follow an org from its card (UNDER CONSTRUCTION :building_construction:)

 ## Follow and unfollow orgs
-- Functionality forthcoming (UNDER CONSTRUCTION)
+- Functionality forthcoming (UNDER CONSTRUCTION :building_construction:)
 - Back to [table of contents](#table-of-contents)